Tennessee-PHP/tn-framework/docs/tailwind-integration.md

 - The system supports both light and dark mode through standard Tailwind classes
 - Components can be extended or overridden at runtime for customization

-This integration maintains template readability while providing the flexibility and performance benefits of Tailwind CSS.
+This integration maintains template readability while providing the flexibility and performance benefits of Tailwind CSS, with a clear separation between design tokens and implementation details.